GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% endAside %}

-There are several ways to publish to a different channel:
+There are several ways to publish to a different channel in the [Distribution tab][visibility]:

 - To move an item from testing to production: change your visibility from Private to Public or to Unlisted and then republish.
-- To move a published item back to private (e.g. from production back to testing), you must unpublish, change the visibility to Private, and then republish.
+- To move a published item back to private (e.g. from production back to testing), you must [unpublish][unpublish], change the visibility to Private, and then republish.
 The unpublishing step is necessary to move an item "backwards" from production to testing.
-- You can create a separate Chrome Web Store item for your testing program— this is an option if you want to continue a testing program in parallel with a published version.
+- You can create a separate Chrome Web Store item for your [testing program][private]— this is an option if you want to continue a testing program in parallel with a published version.

+{% Aside 'gotchas' %}

+The CWS does allow the publication of the same extension for testing and production .
+To avoid being flagged as Repetitive Content, follow [these guidelines][test-production-extension]

+{% endAside %}

 ### Uploading an updated zip file {: #uploading-an-updated-zip-file }

 If you're changing any code, the manifest, or other assets packaged with your extension, you must make a new zip file and upload the new package.

+{% Aside 'gotchas' %}

+Make sure you increase the **version number**.
+Each new version must have a larger version number than the previous version.

+{% endAside %}

 In the developer dashboard entry for your item, on the Package tab, use the Upload New Package button to upload the zip file:

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/MXJosZfPAB5V2AcGfYSy.png",
        alt="Screenshot of the Chrome Web Store developer dashboard package tab for an item", height="368", width="800" %}

 ### Uploading new listing metadata {: #uploading-new-listing-metadata }